The Library will be closed all day Friday, April 18.

 |

-Sharon Austin, of Sweet Valley, will be showcasing her collection of vintage Barbie dolls and vintage Barbie collectibles this January and February.
+Sharon Austin, of Sweet Valley, will be showcasing her collection of vintage Barbie dolls and vintage Barbie collectibles this March.

 A lifetime lover of Barbie, Sharon has been collecting for over twenty years.
 Of her collection, Sharon says that her favorite item is the original 1959 Barbie featuring the black and white swimsuit.